|2 servings||calories per servings 550||protein serving 36 g||carbs per serving 66 g||total fat per serving 15 g|

 |Trans Fat||0 g|

-• In a saucepan over medium-high heat, combine 2 1/4 cups water, 1/4 teaspoon kosher salt and 1/4 teaspoon black pepper.
-When water comes to a simmer, whisk in grits.
-Return to a simmer, stirring continuously.
+• Place a small saucepan over medium-high heat.
+Add 2 1/4 cups water, 1/4 teaspoon kosher salt and 1/4 teaspoon black pepper.

 • Reduce heat to medium-low.
-Cook, stirring occasionally, until tender, 15-20 minutes.
-Turn off heat, cover pot, and let rest 10-15 minutes.
+Cook, stirring occasionally, until grits are tender, 15-20 minutes.
+Remove from heat, and cover pan.

 MISE EN PLACE

-• While grits cook, remove collard stems, and thinly slice.
+• Remove collard stems, and thinly slice.
 Cut collard leaves into bite-size pieces.

 • Peel and mince garlic.